 Phillies Acquire SS Jean Segura, RP Juan Nicasio, RP James Pazos in Exchange for SS JP Crawford and 1B Carlos Santana

 In a big trade, the Phillies have acquire shortstop Jean Segura, as well as relievers Juan Nicasio and James Pazos in exchange for shortstop JP Crawford and first baseman Carlos Santana.
 Segura, 28, is the prize of this trade.
 He had a 4.3 WAR last season, made the All Star game, though he only had a .755 OPS.
 That’s due to second half struggles, as he had just a .659 OPS in the second half.
 There was a lot of chaos with a bad locker room in Seattle, so the hope is that in Philadelphia, Segura can put together a full season at All Star level.
 His fielding went back to being average to above average last season, with 5 defensive runs saved.
 As for the relievers, the 32-year-old Nicasio had a 6.00 ERA last season, but had a 2.99 FIP.
 In a change of scenery, the gap between his ERA and FIP should close for the better.
 Meanwhile, the 27-year-old Pazos gives the Phillies a reliable lefty in the bullpen, who has a career ERA of 3.54.
 In other words, Philadelphia is upgrading massively at shortstop and adding two pieces in the bullpen.
 Losing Crawford, a former top prospect, hurts.
 Still, he’s shown no signs of development at the major league level, and getting rid of Santana clears $20 million off their payroll for the next two seasons while allowing Rhys Hoskins to move from left field to first base.
 Therefore, it upgrades their defense directly and indirectly, thus making them a better team.
 As far as money is concerned, it balances out.
 Therefore, the Phillies didn’t have to sacrifice their financial flexibility nor their prospect capital.
-It’s a terrific move, and hopefully the start of a flurry of moves to bring Philadelphia back to contention.
+It’s a terrific move, and hopefully it’s the start of a flurry of moves to bring Philadelphia back to contention.

 Phillies Acquire RP Jose Alvarez in Exchange For RP Luis Garcia